 Higher Standard

 There must be a member of permanent, full-time staff with an OFQUAL regulated Level 3 qualification that is appropriate to the species kept.
+These qualifications do not currently exist in the UK

 Condition

 The licence holder must provide and ensure the implementation of a written training policy for all staff.